twilson63/permaweb-cookbook/docs/src/guides/deploying-psts.md

 ---

-Before you begin creating your PST, you will need:
+Before you begin creating your PST, you will need **NodeJS/NPM** installed.

-- NodeJS/NPM
-- An Arweave Wallet

 ### **Getting Started**